-Nature created a unique microcosm in which large sand dunes and barrier-islands are protecting the ocean from coming into the riverbed which resulted in one of the largest area of marshlands in Southern Europe.
+Nature created a unique microcosm in which large sand dunes and barrier islands are protecting the ocean from coming into the riverbed which resulted in one of the largest area of marshlands in Southern Europe.

-The natural park of Ria Formosa is ideal for wandering and absorb nature’s beauty.
+The natural park of Ria Formosa is ideal for wandering and absorbing nature’s beauty.
 The only noise you’ll here are the birds and the splashing of the water.
 Can it get more relaxing than this?

 Whether you’re into biking, trekking, Stand Up Paddling or birding… Ria Formosa will be your happy place when visiting the Algarve during off-season.